 R E Q U I E M F O R C O R A L S

-The project is based on makro-shootings of corals and inspired by scientific climate research about coral life and existence – and how the ocean’s coral reefs are affected by global warming.
+The project is based on macro-observations and macro-shootings of corals and inspired by scientific climate research about coral life and existence – and how the ocean’s coral reefs are affected by global warming.
 The project is created in collaboration with Israeli coral scientist and underwater cinematographer Tom Schlesinger.

 Excerpts of the footage.
 (6,5 min.)